-Mr. Baldwin served as special trial attorney to the United States Department of Justice, Organized Crime and Racketeering Section, from 1974 to 1979, during which he was both a trial attorney and a supervisory trial attorney.
-In 1979 and 1980, Mr. Baldwin was in charge of electronic surveillance and grand jury investigations as Chief of the Intelligence Unit of the Philadelphia District Attorney’s Office.
+Mr. Baldwin served as special trial attorney to the U.S. Department of Justice, Organized Crime and Racketeering Section, from 1974 to 1979, during which he was both a trial attorney and a supervisory trial attorney.
+In 1979 and 1980, Mr. Baldwin was in charge of electronic surveillance and grand jury investigations as Chief of the Intelligence Unit of the Philadelphia District Attorney's Office.

-From 1980 to 1982, Mr. Baldwin was assistant counsel to the United States Senate Permanent Sub-Committee on Investigations, where he was responsible for preparing and conducting congressional investigations and hearings on a variety of subjects.
+From 1980 to 1982, Mr. Baldwin was assistant counsel to the U.S. Senate Permanent Subcommittee on Investigations, where he was responsible for preparing and conducting congressional investigations and hearings on a variety of subjects.
 Between 1982 and 1986 Mr. Baldwin served as Assistant United States Attorney in Miami, Fla., in both the civil forfeiture division and in "Operation Greenback," the first federal multi-agency anti-money laundering task force in the United States.
 Mr. Baldwin was responsible for the first criminal prosecution of a bank for violation of the Bank Secrecy Act, as well as successful civil forfeitures totaling over $15 million of narcotics-related cash and other assets.
 He served as the Chief of Operation Greenback in 1985 and 1986.
 Mr. Baldwin joined the law firm of Holland & Knight in 1986, and was made a partner in 1989.

 Mr. Baldwin is a wounded veteran of the Vietnam War.
 He was awarded the Bronze Star, the Purple Heart and the Army Commendation Medal for his service.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.